 If you are building or buying a cannabis POS, METRC is the compliance layer you cannot avoid in most U.S. markets.
 We have integrated with METRC in California, Colorado, Nevada, Michigan, Illinois, New York, and a handful of emerging states.
-The API looks straightforward on paper — REST endpoints, OAuth tokens, JSON payloads — but the real complexity lives in the state-by-state variants, permission models, and operational edge cases that break integrations at 2 a.m. when a manifest fails to close.
-We wrote this guide because we have lived through those 2 a.m. pages, and we want the next builder to have a map before they start walking.
+The API looks straightforward on paper, but the real complexity lives in the state-by-state variants, permission models, and operational edge cases that break integrations at 2 a.m. when a manifest fails to close.

 What METRC actually is (and is not)